Clarity-Digital-Twin/big-mood-detector/TIMEOUT_ISSUE_AND_PAT_CLARIFICATION.md

 ## 2. PAT Paper AUC Clarification - RESOLVED! ✅

-### TL;DR - The 0.625 AUC is TEST performance, not validation
+### TL;DR - The 0.625 AUC is TEST performance, not validation ✅

 The paper reports **test AUC** (not validation) for all their results.
 This means:
 - Paper's 0.625 = test AUC on held-out 2,000 participants
 - Our 0.5840 test AUC = 0.041 gap to close
-- Our 0.6708 validation AUC = not comparable (paper doesn't report validation)
+- Our 0.6708 validation AUC = paper doesn't report their validation AUC for comparison

 ### Key Evidence from Paper
 1. **Supplemental Table 5 caption**: "evaluated using AUC on a held-out **test set** of 2,000 participants"